shainji/shainji.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Xuanting \(Shain\) Ji!
+Hi, I'm Xuanting \(Shain\) Ji! <br>
-I am currently a final year master student in the College of Environmental Science and Engineering of Tongji University, majoring in water supply and drainage engineering.
+I am currently a final year master student in the College of Environmental Science and Engineering of Tongji University, majoring in water supply and drainage engineering. <br>
-I got my bachelor's degree of environmental engineering in Tsinghua University.
+I got my bachelor's degree of environmental engineering in Tsinghua University. <br>
-I am applying for a PhD in Environmental Engineering for the entry of 2024 Fall Semester.
+I am applying for a PhD in Environmental Engineering for the entry of 2024 Fall Semester. <br>

 Research Interest
 ======
-My research interest primarily lies in environment and water domain.
+My research interest primarily lies in environment and water domain. <br>
-My research takes an emphasis on system modeling, data statistics and analysis, process control and evaluation, machine learning/deep learning/reinforcement learning.
+My research takes an emphasis on system modeling, data statistics and analysis, process control and evaluation, machine learning/deep learning/reinforcement learning. <br>